Digital Safety • Beginner-friendly • 12–15 min

 Why Reuse Equals Risk

-If one site is breached, attackers try that same password everywhere (credential stuffing).
-One key should not open your house, car, and office.
+If one site is breached, attackers often try that same password elsewhere.
+One reused password can put several accounts at risk.

 Better Habits